ciroiriarte/ciroiriarte.github.io/_posts/2023-10-07-deprecated-gpg-key-in-openbuild-service.md

 >                  --create    create new gpg signing key for this project

 {% highlight shell %}

+# Install the tool via your favorite package manager
+sudo zypper in -y osc

 # First execution will ask for OBS credentials
 osc